PHINet/PHINet/README.md

 # Contributing

 All documented and tested contributions that further the aim of this project are welcome.
-Consult the following list for ideas.
+Consult the below-listed items as well as the [issues section](https://github.com/PHINet/PHINet/issues) for ideas.

 ###GENERAL
 - REQUIRED: test multiple clients interacting